duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 Than just remove the key from known_hosts and it will resume without errors.

-To add secrets you can write them in a `keys.sh` file and source from `~/.bashrc` before return if not interactivelly.
+To add env secrets you can write them in a `keys.sh` file and source from `~/.bashrc` before return if not interactivelly.
+If you are using rubber than use system wide bash for example `/etc/profile` and put keys for example `/root/keys.sh`.

 ~~~
 # keys.sh